1. CAN YOU WALK TO THE

 POLICY?
 When you book, you do this with an email confirming your

 intention, the booking manager confirms with email, and marks calendar and then sends directions

-by email., and after all that, that is when you pay your deposit by credit card or your paypal account with buttons near bottom of home page.
+by email.
+After all that, that is when you pay your $50 deposit by credit card or your paypal account with "Buy Now" button near bottom of home page.
 Full payment of balance is paid by check sent to address given by property manager and should be sent immediately please.
 Thank you.

 60 days before

 $50 service fee and return funds to you using Paypal.
 Less than 60 days, if you choose to